sandialabs/pypm/doc/matching_constraints.rst

 * A specific activity was executed after a specified date, or
 * A specific activity was started at a specified date.

-This type of information can either the search performed by pypm, or constrain the solutions to include required scheduling values (e.g. activity start times).
+This type of information can either constrain the search performed by pypm, or constrain the solutions to include required scheduling values (e.g. activity start times).
 Clearly, this information is directly relevant when analyzing labeled data.
 But this information can also be integrated into our analysis of unlabeled data.
 The mappings generated